SC-ECE/PYTHON-PROJECT/Two Player Game/Readme.md

-# Create a Simple Two Player Game using Turtle in Python
+# A Two Player Game using Turtle in Python

 ## Description